tiagolobocastro/rawfile-localpv/docs/contributor.md

 rawfile-localpv-node-8xscw     5/5     Running   0          26s   10.244.1.2   rawfile-worker   <none>           <none>
 ```

+> [!IMPORTANT]
-> _**NOTE**_: The setup.sh script deploys the local helm chart using the current git commit hash, so if you're committing code
+> The setup.sh script deploys the local helm chart using the current git commit hash, so if you're committing code
 > and rebuilding images, please be aware that you'll have to re-run the setup script!

 ## Testing